The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 After the birth of a child, your DIL might feel she has greater leverage due to the say-so she has over the child.
 She may start using that leverage with the child to guide your son’s thoughts and actions.
 There may even be a stated or perceived threat to your son that if he doesn’t fall in line with her thinking, she may leave him, take his child from him or so forth.

-why do daughter in laws behave in this way?
+why do daughters in law behave in this way?

-Here are some possible and plausible reasons… your DIL may fear that you have influence over your son and she feels threatened by that.
-She might fear loss of control in motherhood or marriage; I call this Queen Bee Syndrome, and it means she believes there is only room for one or the other of you.
+Here are some possible and plausible reasons… your DIL may fear that you have influence over your son, and she feels threatened by that.
+She might fear loss of control in motherhood or marriage; this is Queen Bee Syndrome, and it means she believes there is only room for one or the other of you.

-She might project her negative perceptions of her own mom onto you as her mother in law.
-If she herself is estranged from one or both parents, she is more likely to influence your son to estrange, as well.
+She might project her negative perceptions of her own mom onto you.
+If she is estranged from one or both parents, she is more likely to influence your son to estrange, as well.

 Why did your son go along with this?

-You had a close relationship and you don’t understand why your son would agree with his wife to estrange from you.
+You had a close relationship, and you don’t understand why your son would agree with his wife to estrange from you.
 Men are socially conditioned to have less guilt around separating from their parents.
-Women tend to worry more about how their actions impact other people, while men tend to feel it is a natural part of life to separate themselves from their parents.
+Men tend to feel it is a natural part of life to separate themselves from their parents.

 They might even feel it is a sign of weakness or femininity to consult their mothers, or spend a lot of time with them.
 Think about society’s notions about a man being “a momma's boy”, or how he should “cut the apron strings” from his mom.

-Other reasons why sons are vulnerable to an estrangement influence from their wives include these points…
+Other reasons why sons are vulnerable to the estrangement influence from their wives include these points…

-• Their self concept as a strong man or good husband, or good dad, depends on keeping their wife safe.
+• Their self concept as a strong man, good husband or good dad, depends on keeping their wife safe.
 She can convince him that you are not good for her mental health, you stress her, you’re controlling and so forth.
 Therefore he thinks he is keeping her or his children safe by distancing from you.
 And that reinforces his identity as a good and strong husband or dad.

-Let’s look at the similarities between what’s taking place in this situation and what happens in a cult atmosphere…
+similarities between what’s taking place in this situation and what happens in a cult…

 • She tries to re-write history, such as changing the narrative around your relationship to make it “abusive” or wrong.
 For example, maybe your son tells her a story about the time he got grounded and had to wash all the windows of the house for staying out all night with his buddies.
 He is laughing about it and telling the story from a place of “Man was I ever a handful”, but your DIL tells him that your actions were abusive.